DhivyaKanmani/DhivyaKanmani/README.md

-Hello! 👋 I'm Dhivya, a passionate front-end developer on a journey to build user-friendly web experiences.
+Hello! 👋 I'm Dhivya, a passionate Python developer on a journey to build user-friendly web experiences.

 ## 🧑‍🏫 About Me
 - 🎓 **MCA Graduate** with a keen interest in coding and design.
-- 💡 Eager to create dynamic and responsive interfaces with **React** and modern web technologies.
+- 💡 Eager to create dynamic and responsive interfaces with **Python** and modern web technologies.
 - 🎯 Completed an internship at **Pinesphere**, delivering a company website project.

 ## 🛠️ My Skill Set
 - **Languages:**
   - 🌐 HTML5
   - 🎨 CSS3
-  - ⚡ JavaScript
+  - ⚡ Python
-  - 🧑‍💻 TypeScript
+  - 🧑‍💻 MySQL

 - **Libraries & Frameworks:**
-  - ⚛️ React
+  - ⚛️ Execl
-  - 🧩 Bootstrap

 ## 🏆 Projects I've Worked On
 1. **📈 Tracking Employee Works**